 This clever little box also tells you if you have too much black or white in your image, which is over or underexposure.

 Understanding the tonal ranges help you fix them.
 Both in camera and during post-processing.
 Knowing the information they show is one of the best food photography tips we can offer.

-How to Use Focus Stacking for Sharper Photos
+Use Focus Stacking for Sharper Photos

 Focus stacking is a relatively easy concept.
 The basic idea is that, while using a very shallow depth of field, you photograph one small part of the food item.

 You keep the camera exactly where it is and then refocus on another part of the item.
 After a few photographs, you should have successfully photographed the entire item in focus.

 These images are then ‘stacked’ together using post-processing software.

 After this process, you should have an image where the focus blankets the item but leaves the background blurred and out of focus.

 This is a great way to keep a high-quality differential focus over a wider area.
 You are welcome!